vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

   needed for these activities.

-* Activities embedded in my multi-day (less than a week) or weekly
-  routine: Examples include buying groceries, cooking, and updating my daily update summaries.
+* Activities embedded in my multi-day (less than a week) or weekly routine (I call these "cyclic personal chores"): Examples include buying groceries, cooking, and updating my daily update summaries.
 While these are generally time-tracked, they're sufficiently embedded in my routine that I don't generally need to make deliberate effort to do or remember them.
 Only in exceptional circumstances, such as ill health, time crunch, or inclement weather, do I need to devote planning effort to them.

   NOTE: Starting October 2024, with the implementation of [best practices around